One request I have made to God has not been answered in the way I want.

-I would like to move away from here.
+I want to move away from here.
 Please make it happen.
 I don’t want to live here anymore.
 I never really wanted to live here.
 I would be happier if we moved.

-Moving back home seems appealing on the surface, but underneath I’m not completely sure because if it’s not what God wants for me, then I’m not sure I want it either.
+Moving back home seems appealing on the surface, but underneath I’m not completely certain.
+If it’s not what God wants for me, then I’m not sure I want it either.

-I like some aspects of living in New England.
-I don’t specifically admit this to God, instead I add: Living somewhere else in the world would be better—anywhere but here.
+There is a lot to like living in New England.
+I don’t specifically admit this to God.
+Instead, I add: Living somewhere else in the world would be better—anywhere but here.

 Friends around me have come and gone.
-Our town is renown for relocation to and from other parts of the world.
+Our town is renown for people relocating there from other parts of the world.
 But our location remains firmly the same.